-How sponsorship is preventing the exploitation of vulnerable ethnic minorities displaced by war
+How sponsorship is preventing the exploitation of vulnerable ethnic minorities displaced by war through citizenship.

 Eleven-year-old Thidarat from Thailand is afraid of two things: Snakes—not surprising, given that she lives near the homeland of the Burmese python—and war.